CUNY-Wide Programs Abroad

 Student exchange programs provide similar opportunities.
 CUNY students attend an overseas institution for a semester or academic year in exchange for foreign students who enroll at a CUNY college.
 CUNY students generally pay CUNY tuition to the sponsoring CUNY college.
 Under current law, the State Tuition Assistance Program (TAP) may be applied to such exchange programs.
 Students are also eligible for federal student loans and Pell grants.
 In order to determine which financial aid they are eligible for, students must see a financial aid officer at their home college.

 With the assistance of annual grants from the New York Community Trust De Witt Wallace/ Youth Travel Enrichment Fund (now called the Wallace Foundation), CUNY established the Study/Travel Opportunities for CUNY Students (STOCS) project in 1994.
-STOCS scholarships enable CUNY students to participate in eligible short-term study abroad programs that take place during the summer and winter inter-session.
-Information on STOCS program eligibility and student eligibility is provided at the end of the Directory.
+As of February 2014- The CUNY STOCS program has been replaced by the CUNY SIROCS (Scholarships for International Resume-building Opportunities for CUNY Students) program.
+SIROCS scholarships enable CUNY students to participate in eligible short-term study abroad programs that take place during the summer and winter inter-session.
+Information on the SIROCS program eligibility and student eligibility can be found using the highlighted link.

 Information for this Directory is compiled from an annual survey of CUNY study abroad and international exchange programs sent to international program directors and international education liaisons at the various campuses.
 For more detailed information, please visit each CUNY campus's website: